PaddlePaddle/docs/doc/fluid/design/mkldnn/inplace/inplace.md

 \* onednn gelu kernel is able to perform in-place execution , but currently gelu op does not support in-place support

-\*\* sum kernel is using oneDNN sum primitive that does not provide in-place exection , so in-place computation is done faked through external buffer.
+\*\* sum kernel is using oneDNN sum primitive that does not provide in-place exection, so in-place computation is done faked through external buffer.
 So it was not added into oneDNN inplace pass.